RinLovesYou/Flipnote-Encoder/README.md

 * sign the ppm so it can be used on the original Flipnote Studio

 # This is made for a very small number of people in possession of the flipnote key and the signing script
-do not ask for the key or the script you won't get it if you don't have it this is not for you
+do not ask for the key

+you won't get it

+if you don't have it this is not for you